14 Training Tips To Build Towards a 5k PR

 #13: Strength Train 2-3 Times Per Week

-#14: Live Like a Runner Not Someone Who Runs
+#14: Live Like a Runner, Not Someone Who Runs

-Once you take care of the basics in terms of training and are following an appropriate 5K training plan, additional edge you can get for further improvements can come down to lifestyle choices—the things you’re doing when you’re not running.
+Once you take care of the basics in terms of training and are following an appropriate 5K training plan, the additional edge you can get for further improvements can come down to lifestyle choices—the things you’re doing when you’re not running.

 Work on figuring out the timing of your running and eating so that you feel energized and fueled without being bloated and full.
-Focus on carbohydrates before you run and a balance of protein and carbohydrates to refuel afterwards.

-See yourself as a runner not just someone who runs.
-When you do all the little things, they can add up and help you hit a 5k PR.
+See yourself as a runner, not just someone who runs.
+When you do all the little things, they can add up and help you hit a 5K PR.